ishar06/PopShot/README.md

 - After installation, you may need to use `python3` and `pip3` instead of `python` and `pip`.

 To verify Python installation:
+Open the terminal of your computer and write the following command:
 ```bash
 python --version
 # or for Mac